 In the broadest sense, pesticides are chemicals used to control any organism that might invade or damage crops, food stores, or homes.

 Because there are many kinds of potential pests, there are several kinds of pesticides.
 The following are some examples:

-- Insecticides: Reduce destruction and contamination of growing and harvested crops by insects and their eggs.
+- Insecticides.
+These pesticides reduce destruction and contamination of growing and harvested crops by insects and their eggs.

-- Herbicides: Also known as weed killers, these improve crop yields.
+- Herbicides.
+Also known as weed killers, herbicides improve crop yields.

-- Rodenticides: Important for controlling destruction and contamination of crops by vermin and rodent-borne diseases.
+- Rodenticides.
+These are important for controlling destruction and contamination of crops by vermin and rodent-borne diseases.

-- Fungicides: Especially important for protecting harvested crops and seeds from fungal rot.
+- Fungicides.
+This type of pesticide is especially important for protecting harvested crops and seeds from fungal rot.

 Pesticides may be synthetic, meaning they’re created in industrial labs, or organic.

 Organic pesticides, or biopesticides, are naturally occurring chemicals, but they may be reproduced in labs for use in organic farming.

 - have a good shelf life